 What they got was a dreamy and soft image with clarity in the center and edges that were blurry and smeared.
-The tilt-shift lens combination that resulted became known as the “Deakinizer” lenses.
+The result of this tilt-shift lens combination became known as the “Deakinizer” lenses.
 Yet another one of the various types of lenses cinematographers have at their disposal.

 How did Roger Deakins find this specific look?